bastianhilton/AlternateCMS/README.md

 # AlternateCMS
 AlternateCMS

-A powerful, consistent, and flexible content management framework.
-Built using the Nuxtjs framework, AlternateCMS provides traditional and headless content management system capabilities for sites of all types.
+A powerful, consistent, and flexible headless content management framework.
+Built using the Nuxtjs framework, AlternateCMS provides headless content management system capabilities for sites of all types.

 ## Features include:

 Since AlternateCMS is powered by Nuxtjs it support all of Nuxtjs and Vuejs features and hundreds of modules.

-- Integrated with Graphql-Mesh to provide a powerful graphql server that can connect to almost anything.
+- A powerful graphql server that can connect to almost anything.
-- Integrated with Prisma, an ORM that allows AlternateCMS to connect to Mysql, PostgreSQL, MongoDB, SQLite, CockroachDB, and more
+- AlternateCMS supports Mysql, PostgreSQL, MongoDB, SQLite, CockroachDB, and SQL Server
 - Blog Functionality with tags
 - Theme and Extensions support
-- Unlimited Products with product attributes
+- Unlimited Products with product attributes and product types
 - Per page & entire system SEO
 - Audio and Video management
 - Integrated File System Manager